-Dogwood Loop Trail is a 2.3 mile lightly trafficked loop trail located near High Ridge, MO and is good for all skill levels.
+Dogwood Loop Trail is a 2.3 mile lightly trafficked loop trail located near High Ridge, Missouri and is good for all skill levels.
 The trail is primarily used for hiking and horses and is accessible year-round.
 Horses are also able to use this trail.

 It's a nice hike.
 You're on the trail and then suddenly it just stops because there's not a bridge to go over the stream.
 It looks like there was a cement bridge there.
 We went back around and crossed a makeshift path that goes through the riverbed.
 There are not any signs to warn you about this.
 Depending on which way you start out, it's either at the very end (if you start at the dogwood trailhead) or very beginning.